jifanghang/key_reader/README.md

 # Key Reader
-Collect MIDI signal from guitar and visualise on a virtual fretboard.
+Collect MIDI signal from guitar and visualise on a virtual fretboard

 Visualization done on *html/css/javascript*